solo-io/workshops/istio-day2/1-deploy-istio/05-app-rollout.md

 kubectl rollout restart deployment sleep -n istioinaction
 ```

-Sent more traffic to web-api service.
-If all is well, delete the canary deployments:

 ```bash
 kubectl delete deployment web-api-canary purchase-history-v1-canary recommendation-canary sleep-canary -n istioinaction
 ```

 Congratulations!
 You have successfully added all of your services in the istioinaction namespace to the mesh without any downtime.

-## Optional: Digging into Proxy configuration
+## Digging into Proxy configuration

 Coming back to our services in the `istioinaction` namespace, let's take a look at some of the Envoy configuration for the sidecar proxies.
 We will use the `istioctl proxy-config` command to inspect the configuration of the `web-api` pod's proxy.
 For example, to see the listeners configured on the proxy run this command: